computernewb/mario-battle-royale-redux/README.md

 # Mario Battle Royale Redux
-This is currently an incomplete clone of the game "Mario Battle Royale" created by Infernobro.
+This is currently an incomplete clone of the game "Mario Battle Royale" created by Infernoplus.
 This game uses Photon and Construct 2.

 Note: This is currently extremely incomplete and is not even in a pre-alpha stage yet, so don't expect anything.
 All there is so far is very basic multiplayer functionality.